dockstore/dockstore/_docs/organizations-and-collections.md

 Membership can be updated on the membership tab of the organization page.
 A maintainer cannot delete their own membership.

 When a user is requested to join an organization, they will receive an invite.
-Pending invitatons are displayed on the `requests` tab of the [accounts](https://dockstore.org/accounts) page and here a user can either accept or reject the request.
+Pending invitations are displayed on the `requests` tab of the [accounts](https://dockstore.org/accounts) page and here a user can either accept or reject the request.

 ## Collections
 Collections are a way of gathering related tools and workflows in an easily accessible location.